martinamisiano/sleepqualityplatform/sleep-quality-platform-PRO/README.md

 No external dependencies for core logic, making the system portable and easy to integrate.
 Testability-first approach:
 Core logic is designed to be fully unit-testable without requiring file I/O or UI components.
+Separation of core logic:
+Business logic is fully isolated in the core/ module to allow: reuse in APIs or web applications independent unit testing easier refactoring and scaling

 ## Future Improvements